What is a Side Hustle?

 Starting a business requires a lot of time and effort — especially if you plan on keeping your full-time job while running the business.
 Starting your own business doesn't mean you have to retire early from your full-time gig.
 In fact, it could mean the opposite — your business idea might need some time to prove itself before you can afford to leave your job

 AIEA has been established in Brisbane for a while now and has found a prominent place in the commercial marketplace.
 An increasing number of senior executives are adopting Interim Management as a preferred business lifestyle, and organisations are finding ready use of them.Perhaps you have checked out AIEA and wished it was operating in your location.
-Why is it active in Brisbane but not in Sydney, Melbourne or Albury?
-Maybe it's waiting your you.
+Why is it active in Brisbane but not in Sydney, Melbourne, Albury of anywhere else?
+Maybe it's waiting for you.